Village Square Leisure Centre

 The Village Square Leisure Centre is a 5.5 acre indoor leisure centre situated in the Pineridge community of north east Calgary, Alberta.
-The multipurpose recreational facility was built at the same time (although additions and redesigns have been made since) as the surrounding neighbourhood and is one of two leisure centres owned and operated by the City of Calgary.
+The multipurpose recreational facility was built at the same time (although additions and redesigns have been made since) as the surrounding neighbourhood.
+Alongside Southland Leisure Centre, it is one of two leisure centres owned and operated by the City of Calgary.
 Attached to the leisure centre are a library, high-school, shopping centre, food court, and small professional centre.

 A skywalk pedestrian walkway similar to the +15 connects the leisure centre to the neighbouring high school, Lester B. Pearson.
 The walkway is used by staff and by day camp participants from the leisure centre who take advantage of the unused school gymnasiums in the summer.